By Margaret Johns, President, Bluewater Consulting

 5 Tips for Engineers Transitioning into Marketing Roles

-As a result, engineers who find themselves in the process of trying to manage transitions into marketing-centric roles face dual challenges of mastering the fundamentals while executing flawless lead generation or brand development initiatives.
-It’s a scenario that conjures up the image of one attempting to change the oil on a racecar while zooming around the track at top speed.
+As a result, product managers or engineeris transitioning into marketing centric roles face the dual challenges of mastering the fundamentals while generating leads or increasing brand awareness.
+It’s a scenario that evokes the image of one attempting to change the oil on a racecar while zooming around the track at top speed.
 A difficult task indeed.

 Fortunately, there are resources that may be applied to this issue.
 Here we offer five key tips designed specifically to empower engineers moving into marketing career paths.

 While this may seem obvious, many professionals skip this step and proceed straight into workload management.
 Going to the task may make one appear to be immediately productive but it’s a decision that often leads to professional fallout downstream.
 Career transitions mark the perfect opportunity to take stock of the contributions that can be made and the approaches that may be taken to deliver both short-term and long-term wins.

 Consider whether answers to the following questions are known:

 - What is the purpose of this position in the overall context of the business?

 - How does this position create value for the business?